jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-state-guide.md

 There is a large number of different configuration sections, each with various properties, lists or objects which you can specify.

+## FAQs

+Where is configuration stored?

+By default its stored in the local browser cache.
+However if the enableConfigServer property is set to true during installation you can choose to store in a different location which is more convenient for you.

+Do you provide data adapters to fetch / save configuration?

+No we don't, you will need to provide the mechanism to store configuration in a remote location.

+Can I preconfigure my AdapTable instance?

+Yes you can.
+You are able to build your own Adaptable Objects which are stored as Predefined Config.
+You are able to provide this configuration as a JSON object or as a URL (to a .JSON file).

+Can I provide different configuration per user?

+Yes, that is possible and expected.
+AdapTable allows you provide highly configurable and personalised instances.

  ## Predefined Config example